MeltPoolDG/MeltPoolDG/README.md

 Magdalena Schreter-Fleischhacker has been supported by the Austrian Science Fund (FWF) via a FWF Schrödinger scholarship, FWF project number J-4577.

-We gratefully acknowledge the contributions and discussions with Christoph Meier (Technical University of Munich), Martin Kronbichler (Ruhr University Bochum), Bruno Blais and Helen Papillone-Laroche (Polytechnique Montr'eal).
+We gratefully acknowledge the contributions and discussions with Christoph Meier (Technical University of Munich), Martin Kronbichler (Ruhr University Bochum), Bruno Blais and Helen Papillone-Laroche (Polytechnique Montréal).